bradford-hamilton/dora/README.md

 > Dora makes exploring JSON fast, painless, and elegant.

 ### **_NOTE_**:
-- dora's main focus was for teaching the content through a [medium blog post](https://medium.com/@bradford_hamilton/building-a-json-parser-and-query-tool-with-go-8790beee239a).
+- dora's main focus was for learning and teaching the content through a [medium blog post](https://medium.com/@bradford_hamilton/building-a-json-parser-and-query-tool-with-go-8790beee239a).
 In other words, dora is not currently a stable tool.

 ## Install